 This post was contributed by Joshua Stenhouse, Zerto’s UK Sales Engineer.

-With Zerto Virtual Replication performing failover testing involves three steps:
+With Zerto Virtual Replication performing failover and failback testing involves three steps:

 1. Selecting the Virtual Protection Groups to test (VPGs).

 Zerto will then automatically perform the following actions: